yuezhaodesign/Inkspire/README.md

 # InkSpire

-Here is the guideline about how to use InkSpire.
+Here is the guideline on how to use InkSpire.
 You need to have your targeted reading uploaded to the Perusall and set it as **assignment**.
 You also need to have the **X-institution** and **X-API-token** ready.

 ## Step 1: GET the pure text of the reading